 Ask your colleagues how their children are, how their husband is getting on in his new job, or if they have any holidays planned this year.
 Just remember, you are at work, so keep the conversation professional, don’t get overly personal and definitely don’t gossip.
 If you have news that isn’t yours to share, or that may offend, keep it to yourself or in your own time.
 If you have a problem with someone at work, speak to HR and go through the official channels.

 If you haven’t got something nice to say, don’t say it.
-Which brings us on to our final point – communication.
+This brings us to our final point – communication.
 If someone does a good job or has a great idea, tell them.
 If you’re struggling with your work, ask for help.
-No-one knows what you’re thinking unless you say it out loud.
+No one knows what you’re thinking unless you say it out loud.
 You work with your colleagues around 260 days of the year, now’s the time to make friends and make work a better place.